Sunday, July 8, 2012

 I found Daisy via a couple of friend's recommendations who both came across this track on youtube around the same time.
 Apparently this single has only just come to light digitally.
 They made an album in 1975 and they included singer, songwriter and author Lars Muhl from Aarhus, the second-largest city in Denmark.
 'Lucifer' starts out well enough but heavies-up nicely around the half-way mark and has some stella guitar/hammond interplay.
 The b-side was called 'Zimmerman', though I have been unable to find that.

 Pan are another band that I have used on my previous Nordic comp, and I go back to the same s/t album for this short and wicked instrumental groove-out, 'They Make Money With The Stars [Pt 2]'.
-Revealed by Danish obscurity label Frost, it appears that Copenhagen's Pocket-Size never released anything, and we only have Frost's 2003 retrospective made from live recordings and demos.
+Revealed by Danish obscurity label Frost, it appears that Copenhagen's Pocket-Size only released one single, but we have Frost's 2003 retrospective CD made from live recordings and demos.
 It's a shame as this track shows their solid skills with some big stoned chops, ably assisted by great hammond.

 Sensory System (1974)